CordetG/hw-rgbcal/README.md

 ### Code

 * [x] Share frame rate between UI and RGB structs

+This took a bit to wrap my head around.
+I played with Mutex a bit to understand how the rgb and ui modules can integrate values.
+At first, I could get the ui module to print the values changing, but the LED light was unaffected.

+I realized that I needed to modify the rgb module `run` function to use the `frame_time_tick` function with `get_frame_rate`.

+Because the frame rate is the only adjustment when no buttons are pushed, I *temporarily* had the blue light code ignored.
+I noticed that the light would dim as I turned the knob counter-clockwise.

+Upon reintroducing the blue light changes → Both the blue light and the frame rate would increase or decrease synonymously.
+I mainly found it fun to watch.
+But the important thing was that the knob adjusted the frame rate from 10...160 and went from obnoxiously blinking to smooth.

 * [ ] Adjust RGB delays according to the frame rate
 * [ ] Add Support for Red and Green lines
 * [ ] Use the buttons in UI